INGO Registration in Laos

 What is an INGO?

-Below, is the summary of the main steps required to register an INGO in Laos:
+Below is an overview of the key steps required to register an INGO:

-4. Work Permit and Business Visas for Foreign Staff
+4. Obtain Work Permits and Business Visas for Foreign Staff

 1. Memorandum of Understanding